Energy Drink is an energy drink under the Coca-cola company, being uniquely marketed towards the Australian and New Zealand market.

 Is the Sugar used in Mother Vegan?

 Sugar is often derived from plant materials, so the ingredient itself is classified as a vegan ingredient.
-But the concern is less about the ingredient itself and more of its processing.
+But the concern is less about the ingredient itself and more about its processing.

 The use of charred animal bones used in the refining process of some sugars may be a concern for you if you are an ethical vegan, and might turn you away from foodstuffs with undisclosed sugar sources in them.